blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	"txid"             (string, required) the transaction id
 	verbose            (numeric, optional, default=0) if 0, the method returns a string; otherwise, it returns a json object

-Result (if verbose is not set or set to 0):
+Response (if verbose is not set or set to 0):

 ::

 	"data"      (string) the serialized, hex-encoded data for 'txid'

-Result (if verbose > 0):
+Response (if verbose > 0):

 ::

 	{
 	  "hex"              (string) the serialized, hex-encoded data for 'txid' "txid"             (string) the transaction id (same as provided) "version"          (numeric) the version
 	  "locktime"         (numeric) the lock time
 	  "expiryheight"     (numeric, optional) the block height after which the transaction expires "vin" : [
 	     {
 	       "txid"              (string) the transaction id
 	       "vout"            (numeric)
 	       "scriptSig": {     (json object) the script
 	         "asm"  (string) asm
 	         "hex"   (string) hex
 	       },
 	       "sequence"      (numeric) the script sequence number
 	     }
-	     ,...
+	     , ...
 	  ],
 	  "vout" : [
 	     {
-	       "value"            (numeric) the value in KMD or the asset-chain COIN "number"                    (numeric) index
+	       "value"            (numeric) the value
+	       "number"                    (numeric) index
 	       "scriptPubKey" : {
 	         "asm"               (string) the asm
 	         "hex"               (string) the hex
 	         "reqSigs"            (numeric) the required sigs
 	         "type"          (string) the type, eg 'pubkeyhash'
     	     "addresses" : [
-    	       "zcashaddress"          (string) KMD or asset-chain address
+    	       "address"          (string) the address
-    	       ,...
+    	       , ...
     	     ]
     	   }
     	 }
-    	 ,...
+    	 , ...
 	  ],
 	  "vjoinsplit" : [
 	     {
-	       "vpub_old"         (numeric) public input value in KMD "vpub_new"         (numeric) public output value in KMD "anchor"         (string) the anchor
+	       "vpub_old"         (numeric) public input value
+	       "vpub_new"         (numeric) public output value
+	       "anchor"              (string) the anchor
 	       "nullifiers" : [            (json array of string) "hex"                     (string) input note nullifier
-	         ,...
+	         , ...
 	       ],
 	       "commitments" : [           (json array of string) "hex"                     (string) output note commitment
-	         ,...
+	         , ...
 	       ],
 	       "onetimePubKey"  (string) the onetime public key used to encrypt the ciphertexts "randomSeed"     (string) the random seed
 	       "macs" : [                  (json array of string) "hex"                     (string) input note MAC
-	         ,...
+	         , ...
 	       ],
 	       "proof"          (string) the zero-knowledge proof
 	       "ciphertexts" : [           (json array of string) "hex"                     (string) output note ciphertext
-	         ,...
+	         , ...
 	       ]
 	     }
-	     ,...
+	     , ...
 	  ],
 	  "blockhash"   (string) the block hash
 	  "confirmations"      (numeric) the confirmations